oneapi-src/oneDPL/documentation/library_guide/introduction.rst

 That means, any use of |onedpl_short| may require a C++17 compiler.
 While some APIs of the library may accidentally work with earlier versions of the C++ standard, it is no more guaranteed.

-To call Parallel API with the C++ standard policies, you need to install the following software:
+To call Parallel API with the C++ standard aligned policies, you need to install the following software:

 * A C++ compiler with support for OpenMP* 4.0 (or higher) SIMD constructs
 * Depending on what parallel backend you want to use, install either: